embl-cba/imagej-courses/imagej-practical.md

 	- [Process > Image Calculator]
 	- [Process > Subtract Background]

-### Local tresholding
+### Automated local tresholding

-Local thresholding is another method to segment objects in the prescence of a locally varying background.
+Automated local thresholding is another method to segment objects in the prescence of a locally varying background.

 Workflow:
 - Threshold using a local thresholding algorithm